gabrielsalvatore/Ecoleta/README.md

 ### 🤔 What is it?
 NLW is an online experience developed by Rocketseat of a week with a lot of practical content and challenges.
-It is a project that helps us to go to our next "level" of our career.
+It is a project that helps us to go to thee next "level" of our career.

 ### ✨ About the project:
 <img src="public/assets/logo.svg">